How to make friends at university

-Of course there'll be the usual nights out, bar crawls and UV raves.
-But if that's not your scene, universities often organise day trips, guided tours of the city or even trips to IKEA if you're in need of some flat essentials.
+And, don't worry if freshers' nights out aren't your scene – unis often organise day trips, guided tours of the city or even trips to IKEA if you're in need of some flat essentials.

 Hang out in the common room

-Speaking of hiding in your room, we all know that the best way to watch Netflix is in bed surrounded by your favourite snacks, but you're not going to make many friends that way.
+Speaking of hiding in your room, we all know that the best way to watch Netflix is in bed, surrounded by your favourite snacks.
+But, unfortunately, you're not going to make many friends that way.

-Try hanging out in the kitchen, living room or common area instead - it's likely people will constantly be coming and going, so you can chat to them when they do so and you might find someone to become your Netflix binge buddy.
+Try hanging out in the kitchen, living room or common area instead – it's likely people will constantly be coming and going, so you can chat to anyone who pops in.
+And, this way, you might find someone to become your Netflix binge buddy.

 Go to your course induction

 When you get caught up in the hype of freshers' week, it can be easy to forget that you even have a course to study.
-But if you get invited to a course induction session (even if it's at 9am), we'd definitely recommend you going along.
+But if you get invited to a course induction session (even if it's at 9am), we'd definitely recommend you go.